 Who We Are

-Located in the beautiful Fraser Valley just east of Vancouver, the University of the Fraser Valley (UFV) is a fully accredited, public university that enrolls approximately 10,000 students per year.
-UFV has campuses and locations in Abbotsford, Chilliwack, Mission, Hope and Agassiz, and a growing presence in Chandigarh, India.
+Located in the beautiful Fraser Valley just east of Vancouver, the University of the Fraser Valley (UFV) is a fully accredited, public university that enrolls approximately 15,000 students per year.
+UFV has campuses in Abbotsford and Chilliwack, and locations in Mission and Hope.

 UFV is large enough to offer variety, and yet small class sizes allow you to get to know your instructors and learn in a hands-on environment.
-We offer more than 100 programs, including two master’s degrees, 19 bachelor’s degrees, majors, minors, and extended minors in more than 30 subject areas, and more than a dozen trades and technology programs.
+We offer more than 100 programs, including 3 master’s degrees, 21 bachelor’s degrees, majors, minors, and extended minors in more than 35 subject areas, and more than a dozen trades and technology programs.

 33844 King Road,

 Chilliwack Campus at the Canada Education Park